Raelr/react-sandbox/README.md

 ### Assignment-two

 This assignment involves inputting a string into a text field.
 The inputted string will then be broken up into multiple characters which will then be displayed as spearate `divs`.
 Clicking on a character will remove the character from the original string and remove the div itself.

+### Assignement-three

+The assignment involved transforming a project from manually handling state to handling state via redux.

+### Login-page

+This is more of an involved project.
+The idea was to create a login page that simulates logging into an application.
+The react code is stored in the repository itself, but it also connects to a `crystal` backend and postgres database.

 ## Setup